thycotic/privman-docs/install/agents/win/index.md

   * Security Analysis Solution: 13 MB
 * Average CPU over a week: 3%
 * Impact to boot time: Negligible

-## Supported Windows Operating Systems (both 32- and 64-bit):

-* Desktops: Windows 7, Windows 8, Windows 8.1, Windows 10
-* Servers: Windows Server 2012 R2 and newer
-* __Disable__ the GPO security option "System cryptography: Use __FIPS__ compliant algorithms for encryption, hashing, and signing."

-## MacOS Agent

-* MacOS 10.11 (El Capitan) or newer

->**Note**: Endpoints with Apple Silicon processor are not supported at this point.

 ## Directory Services Agent